 3. Google Chat

 Google Chat offers awesome features that enable one-on-one and group messaging for team members located in different places and time zones.
-It is a smarter way to connect over instant messages or even voice calls for enhanced collaboration.
+It is a smarter way to connect over instant messages or even voice calls using your VoIP number for enhanced collaboration.
 Being an easy-to-use tool, it helps bring teams together, despite the geographical distance.
 Its mobile-friendly interface offers on-the-go collaboration on files and projects.

 - Direct and group messaging